What is Junk?

 If I want to know who complained about me, can I find out?

 Under the Public Records Law of Florida, all information given to staff is a matter of Public Record, and it must be disclosed if the information is requested.
-If a citizen wants to find out who made a complaint, he/she should come to our office (435 N. Macomb Street, 2nd Floor.) and make a “public records request.”
+If a citizen wants to know who made a complaint, they can contact our office via email at CodeCompliance@LeonCountyFL.gov OR in person (435 N. Macomb Street, 2nd Floor.) and make a “public records request.”
 Frivolous and unfounded complaints will not be processed or investigated.

 When is a vehicle likely to be classified as junk?

-If the following conditions exist: 1) If it does not have a valid tag, 2) If any part, equipment, or piece necessary for its operation is and remains removed for a period of fifteen (15) days, 3) If for any other reason the vehicle appears, after reasonable inquiry and investigation to be junked or abandoned.
+If the following conditions exist: 1) If it does not have a valid tag; 2) If any part, equipment, or piece necessary for its operation is and remains removed for a period of fifteen (15) days; 3) If for any other reason the vehicle appears, after reasonable inquiry and investigation to be junked or abandoned.
 However, a determination is only made after an investigation by the County.
-For more information please contact the Code Compliance Program at (850) 606-1300 or via email CodeCompliance@LeonCountyFL.gov
+For more information, please contact the Code Compliance Program at (850) 606-1300 or via email CodeCompliance@LeonCountyFL.gov or call FLHSMV at (850) 617-2000.

 How many junk vehicles can be on a person’s property?